linas/fractal/README.md

 because the Cantor set is a very rich system.

-There's also some unrelated content in here, having to do with either linguistics, or with quantum mechanics.
+There's also some unrelated content in here, having to do with either linguistics, with quantum mechanics, or with general relativity.

 Table of Contents
 -----------------